Henery X (long)

 The plan was that Frustration would overtake the mind of Stacy Simpson, who has known Jacqueline since they were children.
 Fear would have Kevin Gordon expose more of his truth, which would make him less appealing by the minute.
 While Failure would work from the mind of Jacqueline’s older brother, David Parker, who was someone she loved dearly.

-Stacy Simpson once had the same drive Jacqueline now has, that is until she placed all her time, effort and money in a venture, she was never meant to succeed in, so, she didn’t.
-This failed attempt, which was really nothing more than a test of her desire, left her so devastated that she vowed to never think the thought of being self-sufficient again.
-She went back to helping someone else get more prosperous, and was attempting to convince Jacqueline to give up on her dream, every moment she had to do so.
+Stacy Simpson once had the same drive Jacqueline now has, until she placed all her time, effort, and money in a venture she was never meant to succeed in, so; she didn’t.
+This failed attempt, which was really nothing more than a test of her desire, left her so devastated that she vowed to never think about the thought of being self-sufficient again.
+She went back to helping someone else get more prosperous, and was attempting to convince Jacqueline to give up on her dream every moment she had to do so.

-David Parker had a promising career as a singer/songwriter; music was once all he thought of, that is, until one night he decided to get behind the wheel of his vehicle, intoxicated.
-The price for his bad judgment was him totaling his vehicle, spending a year in the hospital recovering from his injuries, another two-years in rehab learning how to walk again, and the loss of the ability to speak correctly, due to damaged vocal cords.
-Not being able to sing left him a bitter and broken.
-So, instead of seeing that he was blessed to still be able to write, he saw himself as nothing more than a failure, with no real purpose in life.
+David Parker had a promising career as a singer/songwriter; music was once all he thought of until one night he got behind the wheel of his vehicle, intoxicated.
+The price for his poor judgment was him totaling his vehicle, spending a year in the hospital recovering from his injuries, another two years in rehab learning how to walk again, and losing the ability to speak correctly, due to damaged vocal cords.
+Not being able to sing left him bitter and broken.
+So, instead of seeing that he was blessed to still write, he saw himself as nothing more than a failure, with no real purpose in life.

 “I’m with Stacy, Jac’,” Kevin chimed in, but his words were all Fear’s, who felt right at home in the mind of this man.
-“Think about the boys, if this doesn't work, what about their college funds?”
-He was a handsome man with short wavy hair, clean shaved and was dressed to impressed, most definitely did look like a man that was having financial problems.
+“Think about the boys.
+If this doesn't work, what about their college funds?”
+He was a handsome man with short wavy hair, clean-shaven, and was dressed to impress.
+Most definitely didn't look like a man that was having financial problems.

 “I am thinking about my sons, Kevin, and my thoughts are on securing a means to provide the brightest future possible for them.
-Stac’, just because you didn’t make it, doesn’t mean I want.
+Stac’, just because you didn’t make it, doesn’t mean I won't.
 Have you ever considered that owning your own daycare center wasn’t meant to be?
-Maybe you were meant to be a school teacher or a mentor to young women, have you ever thought about any of that?”
+Maybe you were meant to be a schoolteacher or a mentor to young women.
+Have you ever thought about any of that?”

-Stacy waved a hand at Jacqueline and rolled her eyes, “Whatever, Jac’.
-I was supposed to open that daycare center, people just made promises they didn’t keep.
-Girl, you good at your job.
+Stacy waved a hand at Jacqueline and rolled her eyes.
+“Whatever, Jac’.
+I was supposed to open that daycare center.
+People just made promises they didn’t keep.
+Girl, you are good at your job.
 Stop this foolish thinking of being your own boss.”

 “Foolish thinking?
 It’s foolish for you to think I’m good at a job where I’m helping someone else get richer.
-Don’t get me wrong, I’m thankful for my job, it ensures I have the necessities for myself and the boys.
-But don’t ever think I’m content with just settling, because I understand I have so much more to offer.”
+I’m thankful for my job.
+It ensures I have the necessities for myself and the boys.
+But never think I’m content with just settling because I understand I have so much more to offer.”

-“Well Jac’, I’m not going to invest my money in something I don’t feel comfortable with,” Kevin said sternly, though it was Fear working his magic.
+“Well Jac’, I will not invest my money in something I don’t feel comfortable with,” Kevin said sternly, though it was Fear working his magic.

-“Well, it’s about time you spoke your mind, Kevin,” Jacqueline said with a whole lot of attitude, she gave him an icy look afterward.
+“Well, it’s about time you spoke your mind, Kevin,” Jacqueline said with a lot of attitude.
+She gave him an icy look afterward.

 “Jac’, I’m just saying…”

-Jacqueline was so furious that it took every ounce of her good nature not to get up from the recliner she was sitting in, and slapping Kevin into the middle of next week.
+Jacqueline was so furious that it took every ounce of her good nature not to get up from the recliner she was sitting in and slap Kevin into the middle of next week.

-“Jac’, Kevin was a bit harsh, he didn’t have to go there.
-I’m going to have to pass on the investment also.
-It’s not that I don’t believe in you, because I do, it’s that I no longer believe in dreams coming true, and you shouldn’t either.”
+“Jac’, Kevin was harsh, he didn’t have to go there.
+I’m going to have to pass on the investment as well.
+It’s not that I don’t believe in you, because I do.
+It’s that I no longer believe in dreams coming true, and you shouldn’t either.”